 Yes, it does.
 A child born to a parent with Thai nationality is automatically a Thai citizen by the Thai government regardless of the place of birth.
 There are also no generational limits on how far this right can be handed down.
 As such, you have the right to a Thai birth certificate, and passport, which is outlined in our article “Thai citizenship when born overseas”.

 Usually, it is mostly the case that it is easy enough (and recommended) for those with Thai ancestry to go down this route and enter Thailand on a Thai passport if you intend to stay for an extended period of time.
+It is also recommended that you get your Thai house registration and Thai ID card issued on your first trip back.
 However, a person with a Thai parent who wishes to live in Thailand might not always be able to use that option – an issue we discuss in further detail below.

 Pros and cons of this the ancestry clause